 Learning Outcomes: Upon completion of the module, the student is expected to:

-- Solve problems on electric and magnetic fields - Sketch electric circuits and solve problems on capacitors and resistors - Discuss and solve problems in geometrical optics, radioactivity and sound. - Prepare and perform experiments related to the contents of the module.
+• Sketch electric circuits and solve problems on capacitors and resistors o Discuss and solve problems in geometrical optics, radioactivity and sound.

+• Prepare and perform experiments related to the contents of the module.